-Everywhere you turn, new problems are rampant and expectations of fast solutions are high.
+Everywhere you turn, new problems are rampant, and expectations of fast solutions are high.
 You may be dealing with fallout from the pandemic and George Floyd’s murder.
-At the very least, you’re most likely working around some combination of shelter-in-place orders and border restrictions, protests and supply shortages, furloughs and government aid.
+At the very least, you’re most likely working around some combination of shelter-in-place orders and border restrictions, protests and supply shortages, furloughs, and government aid.

 People are looking to you as the CEO to create positive change.
 According to Edelman’s 2020 Trust Barometer Survey, 92% of their 34,000 respondents believe that it is critically important for you to take a stand and speak out publicly about training for tomorrow’s jobs, income inequality, diversity, climate change, and immigration.
-Seventy-four percent think you should take the lead on these issues and not wait for government.1
+Seventy-four percent think you should take the lead on these issues and not wait for the government.1

 The challenge is that, even in the best of times, organizations, like individuals, naturally tend to spread a lot of energy in all directions and waste a lot of time.
 No one can afford to do that right now.

-Whether your enterprise is flourishing, suffering or relatively neutral in the current environment, you and your CFO need to figure out how the company can create as much value as possible before existing competitors or nimble startups nab market share.
+Whether your enterprise is flourishing, suffering, or relatively neutral in the current environment, you and your CFO need to figure out how the company can create as much value as possible before existing competitors or nimble startups nab market share.
 You and your CHRO somehow need to identify, (re)deploy and manage the talented individuals who will drive the creation and protection of that value.
-And all three of you together need to quantify and mitigate the risks in these critical talent deployments and in hot button issues like inclusion and safety.
+And all three of you together need to quantify and mitigate the risks in these critical talent deployments and in hot-button issues like inclusion and safety.

 When I was CHRO at ING Group (before the pandemic), I worked with Sandy Ogg and his team using the Talent to Value methodology, which tightly links talent decisions to value creation for the company.
 The process made it very clear in our minds that we had spread our people thinly over far too many priorities that did not significantly contribute to our company’s value agenda.
 I have since joined Sandy's team at CEO Works and have been working with organizations on enhancing company value by implementing the key concepts and best practices of Talent to Value.